 Cookhouse boasts a famous railway station, once vital and bustling, and now, though still in use, a shadow of what it was in its heyday.
 The railway station has been immortalized in Chris Mann’s poem, “On Cookhouse Station”.

-Cookhouse offers the history enthusiast a number of memorials and sites that commemorate key events in South Africa history.
-From the controversial Slachter’s Nek Memorial monument, the Thomas Pringle cairn – a monument erected to commemorate the Fallen Heroes of the Struggle and the Fairworld Fine Wool Museum, which showcases the history of sheep farming and wool production in this rich farming area.
+Cookhouse offers the history enthusiast a number of memorials and sites that commemorate key events in South African history.
+These include the controversial Slaghter’s Nek Memorial monument, the Thomas Pringle cairn, and a monument erected to commemorate the Fallen Heroes of the Struggle.